jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When subsections (2) to (5) apply
 (1) Subsections (2) to (5) apply when a person makes a payment of non-resident passive income that consists of a non-cash dividend to the extent to which the amount is not fully imputed.
 When amount not taxable bonus issue
-(2) The amount of tax, when the payment is not a taxable bonus issue, is calculated using the formula— (rate A × dividend payment) + (rate B × amount paid).
-(1 − rate A
+(2) The amount of tax, when the payment is not a taxable bonus issue, is calculated using the formula—(rate A×dividend payment)+(rate B×amount paid).(1 − rate A
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) rate A is the rate of tax set out in section RF 8: